-Plan your worm composting adventure for an area you won’t have to disturb them very often because they do their best work when they are left alone.
+Plan your worm composting adventure for an area you won’t have to disturb them very often.
+Composting worms do their best work when they are left alone.

-I recommend keeping them indoors from the beginning to avoid these issues like these later in the process.
+I recommend keeping them indoors from the beginning.

-With all that out of the way, lets dive in to learn more about worm composting!
+Lets now dive in to learn the secret details about worm composting!